Jeepers-Gitters/OXE_EAcc/Rust/eacc/Readme.md

 For those who needs more speed and power Rust source is added.
-These Rust source was created from Powershell source on CodingFleet site withe the help of AI.
+These Rust source was created from Powershell source on CodingFleet site with the help of AI.
 Tested only in lab.
+Use it as Powershell version - place in a folder together with eacc.ini file and run